Experience, reputation and credits - plus a passion for all things theatre - are prerequisites for a successful career as a theatre director

-- an ability to express yourself both orally and in writing and to be creative, persuasive and prepared to take artistic risks;
+- creativity and the ability to express yourself both orally and in writing

-- awareness and understanding of technical issues, the workings of a theatre and the process of performance and acting;
+- an awareness and understanding of technical issues, the workings of a theatre and the process of performance and acting

-- ability to develop innovative ideas and to solve problems creatively and practically;
+- the ability to develop innovative ideas and to solve problems creatively and practically

-- knowledge of the requirements of the relevant health and safety legislation and procedures;
+- knowledge of relevant health and safety legislation and procedures

 - dedication and enthusiasm.